Likhith-Asapu/PPSED-Implementation/README.md

 python3 encryption.py
 ```

 The files to be encrypted must be present in the user directory.
 Enter the path of the file to be encrypted relative to the user directory.
-The following prompt pops up in running the code.
+The following prompt pops up after running the code.

 ```
 Enter File Name for Encryption: <path of the file to be encrypted relative to user directory>